Zenome84/opmed_ai/README.md

 # Part 1
 The solution to part 1 can be found in the Jupyter notebook: [predict_surgery_time.ipynb](https://github.com/Zenome84/opmed_ai/blob/main/predict_surgery_time.ipynb)

 The solution does some exploratory analysis, finding the discriminatory features.
-This hypothesis is also tested by using a non-parametric model - Decision Tree - to fit the data on the discriminatory features, and subsequently on all features.
-We see that the choice was was correct and offer possible non-parametric and parametric approach to deal with overfitting.
-We employ a basic non-parametric approach and observe the results.
+This hypothesis is tested by using a non-parametric model - Decision Tree - to fit the data on the discriminatory features, and subsequently on all features.
+We see that the choice was correct and offer possible non-parametric and parametric approach to deal with overfitting.
+We employ a very basic non-parametric approach and observe the results.

 # Part 2
 The solution to part 2 can be found in the Jupyter notebook: [schedule_surgeries.ipynb](https://github.com/Zenome84/opmed_ai/blob/main/schedule_surgeries.ipynb)